not-a-human/FinPal/README.md

 ### UI Enhancements
 - [ ] **Light Mode Enhancement**
       Improve the UI/UX for light mode to enhance visibility and user comfort.
-- [x] **"Bill" Screen Redesign**
-      Change the current "Bill" screen from a table format to a more visual list card view for better readability.
-- [x] **Mobile Navigation Update**
-      Replace the current menu button with a more user-friendly tabbed menu for mobile view navigation.